A Hard Day's Night (album): Reissues

 On 26 February 1987, A Hard Day's Night was officially released on compact disc in mono, along with Please Please Me, With the Beatles, and Beatles for Sale.
 Having been available only as an import in the US in the past, the 13 track UK version of the album was also issued in the US on LP and cassette on 21 July 1987.
 Stereo mixes of "A Hard Day's Night", "Can't Buy Me Love", and "And I Love Her" had been made available on the first compact disc issue of 1962–1966 in 1993.
 Most of the rest of the tracks appeared in stereo on compact disc for the first time with the release of the box set The Capitol Albums, Volume 1 in 2004.

 On 9 September 2009, a remastered version of this album was released and was the first time the album appeared in stereo on compact disc in its entirety.
-This album is also included in The Beatles Stereo Box Set.
+This album is also included in The Beatles: Stereo Box Set.
 A remastered mono version of the original UK album was part of The Beatles in Mono box set.
+A 60th anniversary reissue of the album was released on 19 October 2024 to celebrate National Album Day.